bryanthowell-tableau/tableau_tools/README.md

     ca_filter = UrlFilter27.create_created_at_filter('gte', '2016-01-01T00:00:00:00Z')
     t.query_workbooks(owner_name_filter=bryant_filter, tags_filter=t_filter, created_at_filter=ca_filter)

-There is also a Sort object, which can just be initialized with the right parameters `Sort(field, direction)`
+There is also a Sort object, but it is better to initialize a SortAscending or SortDescending object

-where direction can be `'asc'` or `'desc'`
+`SortAscending(field: str)`
+`SortDescending(field:str)`

 Sorts can be passed as a list to those methods that can accept them like the following:

-    s = Sort('name', 'asc')
+    s = SortAscending('name')
     t.query_workbooks(owner_name_filter=bryant_filter, tags_filter=t_filter, sorts=[s,])

-##### 1.2.2.2 Fields (API 2.5+)
+##### 1.2.2.2 Fields
-API 2.5 introduced the concept of fields, which all for bringing back additional fields not in the original specifications for certain calls, or limit down what is retrieved so that there is not so much additional to process through.
+Some REST API endpoints allow you to specify fields, which all for bringing back additional fields not in the original specifications for certain calls, or limit down what is retrieved so that there is not so much additional to process through.

 Fields are only available on certain calls, detailed here: